JH-Zhou/HandyCNV/README.md

 If you find any errors while using this package, please tell us via this link: [Bug Report](https://github.com/JH-Zhou/HandyCNV/issues/new?assignees=&labels=&template=bug_report.md), we will fix it as soon as possible.

 # Citation
-If this tool is useful for your academic research, please cite our publication: [Browse publication](https://www.biorxiv.org/content/10.1101/2021.04.05.438403v1)
+If this tool is useful for your academic research, please cite our publication: [Browse publication](https://www.frontiersin.org/articles/10.3389/fgene.2021.731355/abstract)

-J. Zhou, L. Liu, T. J. Lopdell, D. J. Garrick, and Y. Shi, “HandyCNV: Standardized Summary, Annotation, Comparison, and Visualization of CNV, CNVR and ROH,” doi: 10.1101/2021.04.05.438403.
+Citation: Zhou J, Liu L, Lopdell TJ, Garrick DJ and Shi Y (2021).
+HandyCNV: Standardized Summary, Annotation, Comparison and Visualization of CNV, CNVR, and ROH.
+Front.
+Genet.
+12:731355. doi: 10.3389/fgene.2021.731355

+# Current release: HandyCNV v1.1.6 Release Date: 2021/09/01

+# What's news
+1. Add autosomal boundary data for other species in 'cnvr_plot' function, which will be used to plot CNVR map.
+Now it support the hg38 and hg19 of human, UMD3.1 and ARS-UCD1.2 of cattle, Oar_v4.0 of sheep, Sscrofa11.1 of Pig, galGal6 of Chicken, EquCab3.0 of Horse and UMICH_Zoey_3.1 of Dog.
+2. Add conditions to automatically control the number of X axis labels that present in the figure of The Number of CNVs Detected per Individual.
+3. Update Github pages with Vignettes

-# Current release: HandyCNV v1.1.5 Release Date: 2021/08/29
+# Previous release: HandyCNV v1.1.5 Release Date: 2021/08/29

 # What's news
 Minor modifications, such as unifying input file formats and correcting spelling errors.